“Paid My Audi Cash”: Waitress Wows SA With Money She Made During 16-Hour Shift

 3 Must-read stories related to high-paying jobs by Briefly News

-- A South African model shared the amount of money people make in the industry and went viral on TikTok.
+- A South African model shared the amount of money people make in the industry, and the clip went viral on TikTok.

 - A salary reviewer on TikTok caused major chest pains online after she shared an engineer's salary that regular people only dream about.